Subjects

 Music

-Lectures and seminars for the music degree take place in the Faculty on St Aldate’s, a lovely walk through Christ Church Meadows or a short cycle ride through town.
-College teaching is given by the music tutor, who from October 2019 is Dr Joanna Bullivant, while Professor Laura Tunbridge takes up a three-year Major Research Fellowship from the Leverhulme Trust.
-The music tutor is supported by a stipendiary lecturer and the Director of Performance, Dr Cayenna Ponchione-Bailey.
+Lectures and seminars for the music degree take place in the Faculty at the Schwarzman Centre for the Humanities, a lovely walk through University Parks or a short cycle ride through town.
+College teaching is given by the music tutor and stipendiary lecturers.
 Some specialist subjects are taught by tutors at other colleges.

 Course Duration